 From Gatlinburg, check out Little River Road as your main escape to the west, dotted with scenic attractions, and ending in Cades Cove.
 And from both towns, don’t ignore the country to the east, especially the Cosby area.
 We have several features on lesser visited places here, waterfalls, picnic areas and nature trails that could just be the highlight of your stay.
 For an overview of the various areas in the national park that can help you plan your daily excursions from the cabin, see our guide to Special Areas of Great Smoky Mountains National Park.

 Always remember too that GPS may not work very accurately for you in the mountains.
-It’s useful to pick out places on map to get a better idea of the lie of the land, and explore some of the less traveled roads to get there.
-And stay tuned for more cabin resort orienteering to come!
+It’s useful to pick out places on map to get a better idea of the lay of the land, and explore some of the less traveled roads to get there.
+And stay tuned for more cabin resort orienting to come!

 And no matter where you stay, make sure it’s in one of our Gatlinburg cabins, Pigeon Forge cabins or Wears Valley cabins.
 And each cabin comes with a deal that no one else can match – a free book of Pigeon Forge coupons and Gatlinburg coupons for free tickets to many of the area’s best attractions, worth over $700!